 The University of Idaho Coeur d'Alene is committed to you, and a number of resources are available.
 U of I Coeur d'Alene offers various services and collaborates with North Idaho College to provide additional resources.
 This information can help you during your academic journey.

-Many of the Coeur d'Alene programs have a local adviser.
-See a complete list of advisers and major professors for Coeur d'Alene programs.
+Many of the Coeur d'Alene programs have a local advisor.
+See a complete list of advisors and major professors for Coeur d'Alene programs.